 Working at construction sites should be done with utmost care and precaution.
 It has been estimated that nearly 15,000 construction site injuries, including some fatal ones, happen every year.
-Working at heights, near deep holes, and adjacent large mobile equipment at construction sites are common activities, which may lead to severe injuries.
+Working at heights, near deep holes, and adjacent large mobile equipment at construction sites are common activities, which can lead to severe injuries.
 Employers need to pay heed to all the safety regulations and security of the workers.
 However, workers also carry an equal responsibility to adhere to various precautions and work carefully in such hazardous situations.

-Here are some tips to ensure safety at construction sites.
+Here are some tips to ensure safety at construction sites-

 Be cautious with electrical equipment